What Level Of Care Is Right For You

 For seniors in Denver, there’s a wide range of choices for living options, which could become overwhelming.

-The levels of care for seniors include the following:
+The levels of care for seniors include:

 - independent living